slo-kan/Team-Rocket/reports/week03.md

 # Team Rocket Weekly Report - Week 3

-Hello.
 This is the weekly report for Team Rocket's Bird Tracking app.
 The following are the tasks that we have worked on this week and ones that we have planned to work on for the coming week.

 ## Progress this week